Spacii-AN/Wardenprime/README.md

-# Korptair Discord Bot Documentation
+#WardenPrime Discord Bot Documentation

-This document provides an overview of the available slash commands for the Korptair Discord bot.
+This document provides an overview of the available slash commands for the WardenPrime Discord bot.

 # Universal Discord Bot